partiban21/docker-puppet/README.md

 1. Puppet must have a 'production' environment.

-2. If you kill and remove the (only) puppetagent docker container.
+2. If you kill and remove (only) the puppetagent docker container.
 On the next docker-compose, you must erase and create the certs again:
     ```
-    partiban@ubuntu:~$ docker stop docker-puppet_puppetagent_1
+    partiban@ubuntu:~$ docker stop puppetagent_1
     partiban@ubuntu:~$ docker rm $(docker ps -a -f status=exited -q)

     [root@puppetagent ~]# puppet agent -t